notwaldorf/notwaldorf.github.com/_posts/2019-09-10-metronomes.markdown

-Keeping time in JavaScript is kind of a joke, not just because time is a social construct (this is the Jenn Schiffer social engineering at work), but because it's really easy to write code that blocks the thing that is doing the time keeping.
-Remember: JavaScript inherently only has one thread, that it uses for everything: painting your buttons, looping through arrays, mining bitcoin, running `querySelectorAll`.
+Keeping time in JavaScript is kind of a joke, not just because time is a social construct (this is the Jenn Schiffer social engineering at work), but because it's really easy to write code that blocks the timekeeper.
+Remember: JavaScript inherently only has one thread, which it uses for everything: painting your buttons, looping through arrays, mining bitcoin, scrolling.
+Everything.
-This means that most of the time, you write code that blocks for a little bit -- 1ms here and there.
+This means that most of the time, you write blocking code, but it only blocks for a little bit -- 1ms here and there.
 And that's ok!
-I mean, it takes like 400ms to download the scripts, what's 1ms while we're doing some expensive computations, right?
+Visually you don't notice that kind of latency, and let's be honest: it takes like 400ms to download the scripts, what's 1ms?

 1ms starts getting in the way when it's actually 5ms, or 40 ms, or when you're trying to have a metronome run correctly.
 I made a [typing delay experiment](https://input-delay.glitch.me) to see how much delay people could tolerate, and just